deonneon/DatabricksPrep/knowledge/Core.md

 You can connect kafka to AutoLoader for CDC for batch

 You will still need Qlik or DMS upstream to track the changes.

+## Lakehouse

+The pillars “Data and AI Governance” and “Interoperability and Usability” cover concerns specific to the lakehouse.

+## Unity Catalog

+Data linearage, Delta Sharing, Data Governance

+Can be exported to Enterprise Data Governance lie CollibraDQ

+## Autoloader

+Autoloader can be called using spark.readStream.format("cloudFiles")

+AutoLoader only works with structuredStreaming so readStream is required and not read.